expo/expo/docs/pages/guides/authentication.md

 Expo can be used to login to many popular providers on iOS, Android, and web!
 Most of these guides utilize the pure JS [`AuthSession` API](/versions/latest/sdk/auth-session), refer to those docs for more information on the API.

+Here are some **important rules** that apply to all authentication providers:

+- Use `WebBrowser.maybeCompleteAuthSession()` to dismiss the web popup.
+If you forget to add this then the popup window will not close.
+- Create redirects with `AuthSession.makeRedirectUri()` this does a lot of the heavy lifting involved with universal platform support.
+Behind the scenes it uses `expo-linking`.
+- Build requests using `AuthSession.useAuthRequest()`, the hook allows for async setup which means mobile browsers won't block the authentication.
+- Be sure to disable the prompt until `request` is defined.
+- You can only invoke `promptAsync` in a user-interaction on web.

 <TableOfContentSection title="Table of contents" contents={[
 "Guides",
 "Redirect URI patterns",